Air Fryer Hard Boiled Eggs

 This post may contain affiliate links.
 See my disclosure policy.

-Make hard boiled eggs perfectly every time with this simple air fryer cooking method.
-The result is eggs that cook quickly, are easy to peel, and require no babysitting whatsoever.
+Make hard boiled eggs perfectly in the air fryer.
+The result is eggs that cook quickly, peel easily, and require no babysitting whatsoever.
 A delicious, high-protein addition to any meal.

 Key ingredients

 - Large eggs.
-I suggest using slightly older eggs over fresh eggs.
-In my experience, older eggs tend to peel more easily, and the flavor is just as good.
-Let them sit at room temperature for 10 minutes, allowing them to cook more quickly.
+I suggest using slightly older eggs rather than fresh ones.
+In my experience, older eggs peel more easily and taste just as good.
+Let them sit at room temperature for 10 minutes to cook more quickly.

 How to air fry hard boiled eggs